Scooby-Doo and the Cyber Chase (video game): PlayStation version

-Game Boy Advance version

 The Game Boy Advance version features six levels and uses a password feature rather than a save feature.

 Reception

 GameRankings gave the PlayStation version a score of 61.67% and the Game Boy Advance version a score of 60%.

 Jennifer Beam of AllGame, who praised the PlayStation version for its sound effects and voice acting, wrote, "Relatively decent 3D graphics enhance this game, but almost every area has a level where shadows are indistinguishable from pitfalls."

 Hilary Goldstein of IGN reviewed the Game Boy Advance version.
 Goldstein praised the animation and the music but criticized the sound effects and the password feature, as well as the ending for not having enough "Scooby flavor," writing that, "No masks are removed and Velma doesn't spout off some long-winded explanation of how the culprit pulled off his evil machinations."

 The PlayStation version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 In 2010, Steven Jackson of Retro Gamer called the PlayStation version one of the best Scooby-Doo games ever, despite similarities with the PlayStation game Crash Bandicoot.